The Tulip Stairs

 Charles I and Henrietta Maria with their two eldest children, Prince Charles and Princess Mary, Anthony van Dyck, April-August 1632, Royal Collection Trust / © His Majesty King Charles III 2023

-Jones' impact through the Queen's House was profound.
+Jones' impact on the Queen's House was profound.
 It wasn't just a building; it was an architectural manifesto.
 The house's classical lines and symmetrical balance became a trendsetter, shaping English country house architecture for centuries.
 Moreover, features like the Tulip Stairs highlighted that aesthetic beauty and structural robustness could indeed coexist.

 Previous